 Analysis and Supporting Documents used to Determine Effect on Small Business

 No analysis has been conducted.
-The statute mandates the change to the rule, and the rule will not have any effects not already imposed by statute.
+The statute mandates the change to the rules.
+Therefore, the rule will not have any effects that the existing law would not already impose.

 Effect on Small Business